 After inactivated shares are returned to NMFS, the Council would decide how to distribute the shares and/or annual allocation associated with the shares.
 Under Alternative 1, RS-IFQ and GT-IFQ shares would not be redistributed and the shares would remain with NMFS.
 The RS-IFQ program 5-year review noted that landed yield is close to, but below the commercial sector's ACLs, and thus share of OY, and recommended addressing the shares held in accounts that had never been accessed.
 On the other hand, the amount of shares held in inactivated accounts represents a relatively small amount of annual allocation for each of the share categories.
-Given the current quotas, the resulting pounds of allocation range from a low of 292 lbs of DWG quota to 28,938 lbs of red snapper quota (Table 2.2.1).
+Given the current quotas, the resulting pounds of allocation range from a low of 292 lbs of DWG quota to 28,938 lbs of red snapper quota, as of April 20, 2016 (Table 2.2.1).
+Since that time, the amount of shares in inactivated accounts has decreased further.
+Table 2.2.2 provides the number of IFQ accounts for each share category by shareholding size.
+The 2016 quota is provided below each share category in pounds gutted weight.

 Alternative 2 would distribute the shares associated with each share category equally among all current shareholders who hold shares of that share category.
 According to the 2014 RS-IFQ annual report, there were 379 red snapper shareholder accounts at the end of the year (Table 1 in NMFS 2015a).
-Some shareholders have multiple accounts, which may be incorporated under different names.
+Some shareholders have multiple accounts due to joint ownership or participating in different businesses which hold IFQ accounts.
 If the Council were to select this alternative as preferred and distributed shares equally among all shareholder accounts, those entities that have set up multiple accounts would receive a greater amount of the redistributed shares than would entities who hold all of their shares in a single account.
 For example, a shareholder with a single account in which a larger amount of shares are held than the total amount of shares spread among another shareholder's multiple accounts would receive less shares than the shareholder with multiple accounts.
 Based on the number of shareholder accounts at the end of 2014, distributing the shares in the inactivated accounts equally among all red snapper shareholders would result in each shareholder account receiving the equivalent of 76 lbs of annual allocation.